Multiplying Polynomials Explained: Definition, Examples, Practice & Video Lessons

 Multiplying polynomials by monomials can be efficiently handled using the distributive property, which states that a term multiplied by a sum of terms can be distributed across each term in the sum.
-This approach simplifies the process by breaking down the multiplication into manageable parts.
+This approach simplifies the multiplication process by breaking it down into manageable parts.

 For example, when multiplying a monomial like 4x by a binomial such as 3x - 7, apply the distributive property by multiplying 4x with each term inside the parentheses.
 This results in: